wzmli/phyloglmm/response.md

 The benchmarking of the new method is interesting but is mixing too many confounding factors linked with the different implementations of the various packages (see also comment from reviewer 2).
 What is the performance of the new model all else being equal?
 How much of the performance results is actually due to differences the optimization among the different R packages?

-**The model is the mathematically equivalent; thus, the difference is the speed/efficiency.
+**For models that are sufficiently flexible to fit a model structure of given complexity (e.g. brms/pez), all of the models are mathematically equivalent; the difference is in the precise formulation and implementation, leading to the observed significant differences in speed.
 The most direct comparison is between `phyloglmm` and the `phyr` or `pez` packages: all three methods are built on the mixed-models machinery of `lme4`, but `phyloglmm` modifies the Z matrix while `phyr` and `pez` modify the correlation structure of the random effects**.
-(TODO/MLi: is my restatement correct?)

 In the Introduction, a broader perspective about PCMs should be given before jumping into the specifics of the models tested here.
 Phylogenetic comparative methods include lots of other things, see e.g. Luke Harmon’s book: https://lukejharmon.github.io/pcm/chapters/.
 In general, a better reference to previous work is required and some claims of the paper should be either demonstrated or removed.
 For example, stating that “existing [PCM] procedures are either insufficiently flexible or too computationally demanding to analyze large data sets” is simply not true.
 There are many research papers applying PCMs to large datasets (and as a side note: how large should a dataset be to be considered large?).